raidfire99/gnuradio-3.8-iio-ubuntu18-/README.md

 install pybombs

-download source, build and install gnuradio 3.8
+download source, build and install gnuradio 3.8 (1 hour)

-download source, build and install libiio, libad9361, gr-iio gnuradio blocks
+download source, build and install libiio, libad9361, gr-iio gnuradio blocks (10 mins)

 map the gnuradio-command to the new pybombs install with setenv